Nevis

-Nevis is of particular historical significance to Americans because it was the birthplace and early childhood home of Alexander Hamilton.
-For the British, Nevis is the place where Horatio Nelson was stationed as a young sea captain, and is where he met and married a Nevisian, Frances Nisbet, the young widow of a plantation-owner.
+Nevis is both geographically smaller and less populous than Saint Kitts.
+It maintains significant autonomy within the federation, including a separate government headed by the premier of Nevis and a separate legislature.
+Nevis has twice voted – in 1977, in an unofficial referendum, and in 1998, in an official one – to secede from the federation, but neither attempt succeeded.

-The majority of the approximately 12,000 Nevisians are of primarily African descent, with notable British, Portuguese and Lebanese minority communities.
-English is the official language, and the literacy rate, 98 percent, is one of the highest in the Western Hemisphere.
+The majority of the approximately 12,000 Nevisians are of primarily African descent, with notable British, Portuguese, and Lebanese minority communities.
+English is the official language, and its literacy rate of 98 per cent is one of the highest in the Western Hemisphere.

 Etymology

-In 1498, Christopher Columbus gave the island the name San Martín (Saint Martin).
-However, the confusion of numerous poorly-charted small islands in the Leeward Island chain meant that this name ended up being accidentally transferred to another island, which is still known as Saint-Martin/Sint Maarten.
+In 1493, Christopher Columbus gave the island the name San Martín (Saint Martin).
+However, the confusion of numerous poorly charted small islands in the Leeward Island chain meant that this name ended up being accidentally transferred to another island, which is still known as Saint-Martin.